Guide for Solo Female Travel – New York City

 Hop on Hop off Ferry vs the Staten Island Ferry

-I really enjoyed this cruise, not only did I get to see all the iconic buildings of the New York skyline but also had an entertaining commentary by a local guide.
+I really enjoyed this New York harbour cruise, not only did I get to see all the iconic buildings of the New York skyline but also had an entertaining commentary by a local guide.
 Throw in the strains of Frank Sinatra’s New York, New York and you will find yourself in heaven!

 The Hop on Hop off Ferry also stops at the Brookfield Place/Battery Park City Terminal.
 The ferry terminal is a short walk to the heart wrenching 9/11 Memorial and the towering One World Trade Center which dominates the Manhattan skyline.